 Mission to review the current situation of yellow fever in Angola

-In that context, the European Commission is deploying under the leadership of ECDC a small team of public health experts, composed of experts from ECDC, participating Member States as well as DG ECHO, to the Republic of Angola within the framework of the European Union Civil Protection Mechanism (EUCPM) and using for the first time the European Medical Corps.
+In that context, the European Commission under the leadership of ECDC deployed a small team of public health experts, composed of experts from ECDC, participating Member States as well as DG ECHO, to the Republic of Angola within the framework of the European Union Civil Protection Mechanism (EUCPM) and using for the first time the European Medical Corps.

 - Review the epidemiological situation;